kalviumcommunity/k-fswd/README.md

-# Setup Linting in the Project
+# Lab Exercise: Setup Linting in the Project

 ## 🎯 Objectives
 This guide will help you set up a linter in your full stack development project to enforce code quality and consistency.
 You'll learn how to automate linting to catch errors before they make it into production.